 Some of the most heavily studied spectral lines are found in this portion of the spectrum.
 Notably, this band is faced with increasing competition on Earth as diverse needs for spectrum use grow, particularly within the commercial sector.
 The lines of greatest importance to radio astronomy are listed in Recommendation ITU-R RA.314.
 Several of these are outlined in Table 1:

 Table 1

+Spectral lines of interest to radio astronomy in the 300 MHz to 3 GHz range